 Traditionally institutionalization in nursing homes has been the solution when your loved one can no longer be left alone and requires around the clock care.

 With in-home care, there are no shared rooms with roommates or the divided attention of nursing home staff dealing with the greatest crisis at the moment.

 Your in-home caregiver focus on only the care needs of one person, your loved one.

-By remaining at home there is none of the confusion, stress, and anxiety your loved one feels in relocating to a new setting in a nursing home.
+By remaining at home there is also none of the confusion, stress, and anxiety your loved one feels in relocating to a new setting such as a nursing home.

 Options For 24 Hour In-Home Care

 Although a care plan is made after a free In-Home Assessment by a Case Manager to meet the unique needs of every individual and situation, there are two main options for 24 Hour in-home care.

 • Live-In Care: A caregiver lives in the home and stays overnight.

 • Split-Shift In-Home Care: The care coverage of a 24 hour time frame is split between several caregivers.

 With Live-In home care, a single caregiver provides to the needs of your loved one in a 24 hour time frame.

 Over a 24 hour day, the Live-in caregiver is given a 4-hour break from care duties to rest and rejuvenate.
 If the situation requires it, an additional hourly caregiver can cover these 4 hours.